 Famous all around the world for its stunning sunsets, there are loads of other amazing things to do in Santorini.
-Thira, as the island is officially named, is a world-renowned destination and definitely among the best places to visit in Greece.
+Thira, as the island is officially named, is a world-renowned destination and is one of the best places to visit in Greece.

-I’ve returned numerous times over the decades and have witnessed all the changes, good and bad, that have happened to Santorini.
+I’ve returned numerous times over the decades and have witnessed all the changes that have happened to Santorini.
 Not once did its charms fail to make me fall in love with the island all over again.

 These are the 15 best things to do in Santorini you won’t want to miss.

 Table of Contents

 - 1. Get Lost in Oia’s Narrow Streets